kfcampbell/GithubBotRepo/readme.md

 ## Things It Would Be Nice To Add

-* a better way to construct a JSON request than just string manipulation
+* a better way to construct a JSON request than just string manipulation (done. used github3.py)
-* simply update a single file rather than add a new file each time
+* simply update a single file rather than add a new file each time (done)
-* a way to construct base64-encoded and hashed content rather than using a hardcoded version (done)
-* store each new file in a folder rather than in the main directory (done)
 * randomly commit more than once on some occasions and not at all on others
+* add logging

 ## Dependencies
 * github3.py (pip install --pre github3.py)